acpascal/wildonthefarm/content/pages/experience.md

         padding:
           - px-4
   - type: GenericSection
+    media:
+      url: /images/nettle-leaf.png
+      altText: Fun feature preview
+      type: ImageBlock
+    title:
+      text: Hiking Title
+      color: text-dark
+      type: TitleBlock
+      styles:
+        self:
+          textAlign: center
+    subtitle: Hiking Subtitle
+    text: >
+      Here, you don't just go on an excursion to the cloud forest along organized paths; you integrate with it, day and night.
+You'll live its sounds, its ancient trees, feel the warmth of its sun, and yes, embrace the invigorating freshness of the 'Bajareque' mist we love so much.

+      Hiking truly finds its meaning with us.
+Trails open up right from your doorstep, inviting you into immediate immersion within the forest and the mountain landscape.
+Whether you're a beginner or an experienced hiker, a scientist or a nature lover, a photographer or simply a contemplator, the wild nature of La Amistad National Park will gently envelop you.

+      Our paths here are not wide, cleared tracks, but gentle trails that keep you intimately connected with the universe you're exploring.
+      It's a world abundant with vibrant mosses and intricate lichens, home to majestic trees reaching for the sky and dazzling bromeliads.
+It's alive with the presence of birds and a rich, though often unseen, array of fauna.
+But most wonderfully, it is a forest where, when the mists descend and everything becomes more mysterious and luminous, you can still catch a glimpse of fairies.
+    colors: bg-orange-fg-dark
+    styles:
+      self:
+        padding:
+          - pb-16
+          - pt-16
+          - pl-16
+          - pr-16
+        justifyContent: center
+        flexDirection: col
+      text:
+        fontSize: x-small
+      subtitle:
+        textAlign: center
+  - type: GenericSection
     title:
       text: Detox and Return to Vitality Retreat
       color: text-dark
       type: TitleBlock
     text: >
       Nestled at 1800 meters altitude, in the heart of the preserved cloud forest, our farm invites you to rediscover balance and vitality.
 Far from the daily hustle and bustle, our detox retreat program is a deep immersion in nature and well-being, drawing on the powerful virtues of the plants we cultivate according to organic farming principles, and the revitalizing benefits of a unique synergy of silence, fresh and healthy air, and nature.
     media:
       url: /images/detox-retreat.JPG
       altText: Unblock your team boost your time to production preview